|

 Moreover,

-you should stay away from the habit of procrastination
+you should stay away from procrastination if you want

-if you want to portray yourself as a dependable writing
+to portray yourself as a dependable writing vendor.

-If you are busy or preoccupied for any reason, don’t
+busy or preoccupied for any reason, don’t take on work

 |